Program Contact

-The General Bathymetric Chart of the Oceans (GEBCO) is an international non-profit organization that relies largely on the voluntary contributions of an international team of geoscientists and hydrographers from many countries.
+The Nippon Foundation-General Bathymetric Chart of the Oceans (GEBCO) is an international non-profit organization that relies largely on the voluntary contributions of an international team of geoscientists and hydrographers from many countries.
 GEBCO produces charts and digital grids of the world ocean by collating, interpreting and contouring data, utilizing soundings and multibeam bathymetry with the aid of directional fabrics revealed by satellite gravity.
 GEBCO also evaluates and authorizes undersea feature names for use on its products, which are published in a Gazetteer.
 In recent years, GEBCO recognized the need to revitalize its human resources, and one response has been to establish an international training program in deep-ocean bathymetry.

 In partnership with Nippon Foundation, GEBCO contracted the Center for Coastal and Ocean Mapping / Joint Hydrographic Center of the University of New Hampshire, to develop and offer the Postgraduate Certificate in Ocean Bathymetry training program.
 The Nippon Foundation of Japan is an independent, non-profit, grant-making organization founded in 1962.
 It was established by legislation that set aside a percent of the revenue from Japanese motorboat racing to be used for philanthropic purposes.
 The Nippon Foundation, together with partner organizations, funds community-led efforts aimed at realizing a more peaceful and prosperous global society.